In this section

 To ensure everyone is able to take part and enjoy the session we ask that attendee’s follow this code of conduct at all times.

 Unfortunately not.
-However they may be interested in attending our Young Adult Meet Ups for 16-30 year olds with a brain tumour diagnosis.
+However, we also offer young adult meet ups for 16-30 year olds with a brain tumour diagnosis.

-There’s no pressure, and the teenagers can take part in as much or as few of the activities as they like.
+There’s no pressure, and the teens can chat online and take part in as much or as few of the activities as they like.
 Our experienced Young Ambassadors and Children and Families Team will also be available throughout the event to support the teenagers.
 If you want to discuss this further, prior to an online event, please feel free to contact our Children and Families Team on childrenandfamilies@thebraintumourcharity.org

 We need parental consent for any teenagers under the age of 16.
-We will ask for the name and contact details of a parent or carer so that we can verify this consent.
+Therefore, we will ask for the name and contact details of a parent or carer so that we can verify this consent.

 Absolutely.
 This event is for all teenagers who have been personally affected by their own brain tumour diagnosis.
 This includes those who are in active treatment and beyond.